Three kids playing outside at Science North in Sudbury.

 Canada’s Wonderland, Vaughan

-Kids of all ages love Canada’s largest theme park.
+Kids, and adults, of all ages love Canada’s largest theme park.

 Location: 1 Canada’s Wonderland Drive, Vaughan